cknd/stackprinter/README.md

 Basically, this is a frame formatter.
 For each [frame on the call stack](https://en.wikipedia.org/wiki/Call_stack), it grabs the source code to find out which source lines reference which variables.
 Then it displays code and variables in the neighbourhood of the last executed line.

-Since this already requires it to know where each variable occurs in the code, there was really no way around also adding the colorful semantic highlighting thing seen in the screenshots.
-These colors are ANSI escape codes now, but it should be fairly straightforward™ to render the same frame representation without any 1980ies terminal technology.
-Say, a foldable and clickable HTML page with downloadable, pickled variables.
+Since that already requires a map of where each variable occurs in the code, it was hard not to also implement the whole semantic highlighting color thing seen in the screenshots.
+The colors are ANSI escape codes now, but it should be fairly straightforward™ to render the underlying data without any 1980ies terminal technology.
+Say, a foldable and clickable HTML page with downloadable pickled variables.
 But for now you'll have to pipe the ANSI strings through [ansi2html](https://github.com/ralphbean/ansi2html/) or something.

 # Caveats